Laser therapy clinics

 “It’s worked.
 I would throughly recommend it!” – Reggie’s mum

 Cat-friendly clinic times

-We’re delighted to announce that 387 Vets is a Gold Standard Cat Friendly Clinic with the International Society of Feline Medicine (ISFM).
+387 Vets is an accredited Gold Standard Cat Friendly Clinic with the International Society of Feline Medicine (ISFM).
 This means we work really hard to reduce stress where ever possible during your cat’s visit.
 With this in mind, we’ve launched cat friendly appointment times where the waiting room will be dog-free.
 These currently run on Tuesdays and Fridays between 2pm and 3pm and you’ll see our vet Emma who holds a Certificate in Feline Practice in addition to her veterinary qualification.

 Please do ask us too, at any time, for cat box covers and facilities for raising cat boxes off the ground to help your cat feel safer and less stressed.

 For more information about our Cat Friendly Clinic Status and what this means for you and your cat, visit our About Us page, or click here for access to more detailed accreditation criteria on International Cat Care’s website.
 And visit our Facebook page to keep up with news on the launch of our brand new dedicated cat clinic build – The West Midlands Cat Clinic – opening early in 2021!